runm717123/bios-ui/.github/instructions/base-instruction.instructions.md

 Coding standards, domain knowledge, and preferences that AI should follow.

 # Response Format
-- no need to include description or summary
+- no need to include description , summary, or any additional text
 - just display the code snippet, and display description only when asked

 # Code Structure